 Impact

-A command injection flaw exists in the ZeroTier VPN feature of InHand Networks firmware for IR302, IR305, IR315, and IR615 devices.
-By sending crafted packets, an attacker can cause the VPN daemon to execute arbitrary commands, which grants full root privileges on the affected device.
-This flaw directly compromises confidentiality, integrity, and availability by enabling an attacker to fully control the device.
+A command injection vulnerability exists in the ZeroTier VPN feature of InHand Networks firmware for IR302, IR305, IR315, and IR615 devices.
+Attackers can exploit this vulnerability to obtain root privileges on remote target devices.
+This flaw directly compromises confidentiality, integrity, and availability by allowing an attacker to fully control the device.

 Affected Systems